top of page

 Olivia looking at the goats through our hinged wire

-Internal fencing, in my opinion, you can use either electric netting or traditional wire.
-However, you need to look at your situation.
+When it comes to internal fencing, you can choose between electric netting or traditional wire.
+However, you must consider your specific situation:

-• How are you going to keep the males away from the females (until you are ready to breed)?
-OR are you going to keep them together?
+• How will you separate males from females until you're ready to breed?
+Or do you plan to keep them together?

-• How are you going to keep the young female ewes / does away from the males?
+• How will you manage young female ewes or does away from the males?

 Comments